 Alessandra suffered terrible uncontrollable tantrums shortly after consuming artificial dyes.
 She would stop responding to discipline, get angry and lash out in rage.

-Somewhere I read about a real life experiment where a group of kids at a daycare were given brand name processed foods such as packaged cookies, juices and other snacks VS whole foods such as sliced fruits and veggies, nuts.
-There was a drastic difference in he kids behavior even after one day.
-I nstead of being riled up and fighting more often, they became calmer and easier to manage.
+In a real life experiment a group of daycare kids were given packaged snacks like cookies and juice and another group was given whole foods such as sliced fruits, veggies or nuts.
+The result was a dramatic difference in kids behavior after the first day.
+Kids riled up and getting into fights became calmer and easier to manage.

-- Remember to vote with your dollars and boycott brands that still use artificial colors.
+- Vote with your dollars and boycott brands still using artificial colors